 My fear is that typical, normal Americans, upon learning that all their efforts to fit at least some exercise into their busy schedules are, after all, laughably inadequate, are going to throw up their hands in sheer frustration and disgust and say, "Screw it, Tillie.
 Pass the remote and open a bag of Cheetos."
-I suspect this is true because, well, that was very nearly my reaction to this report.
+I suspect this is true because that was very nearly my reaction to this report.

-How Much Exercise Is Really Necessary?Here's a fact: the more exercise you do, the more you are reducing your cardiovascular risk, and the more calories you burn off.
+How Much Exercise Is Really Necessary?Here's a fact: the available data strongly suggests that more exercise you do, the more you are reducing your cardiovascular risk (and the more calories you burn off).
 While the IOM is now on record as saying we "need" to do an hour a day of exercise, the fact is that if we did two hours a day we'd be even better off.
-(To this extent, the scientist-authors of this report maintained at least some sense of practicality.)
-Those of you who can fit in an hour or two of exercise a day need read no further.
-But for the rest of us, the real question is: How much exercise do we really need in order to see at least some substantial cardiovascular benefit?
+(To this extent, at least, the IOM experts who wrote this report in fact did maintain some minimal semblance of practicality.)

 The bottom line: if you can engage in vigorous exercise for an hour a day without making yourself crazy, disabling yourself with orthopedic issues, losing your job, or instigating a divorce, then by all means do so.
 But if you are a mere mortal, then at least try to go for a walk every day.
-Twenty minutes of moderate daily activity won't make the pounds melt off or give you the same body composition as Lance Armstrong or the Williams sisters, but it will make a real impact on your cardiovascular health.
+Twenty minutes of moderate daily activity won't make the pounds melt off or give you the same body composition as the Williams sisters, but it can make a real impact on your cardiovascular health.

 Panel on Macronutrients, Panel on the Definition of Dietary Fiber, Subcommittee on Upper Reference Levels of Nutrients, Subcommittee on Interpretation and Uses of Dietary Reference Intakes, and the Standing Committee on the Scientific Evaluation of Dietary Reference Intakes.
 Dietary Reference Intakes For Energy, Carbohydrate, Fiber, Fat, Fatty Acids, Cholesterol, Protein, and Amino Acids.
 Institute of Medicine; The National Academies Press, Washington, DC, 2005.